-Parametric test is basically for the normal data and the findings will become imprecise if the scholar apply the contradict assumption (Afthanorhan, 2014).
-This aforementioned approach was initially by Keil (2000) and then has been extended by Chin (2003) to ensure the accurate analysis for probability level.
+Parametric test is basically for the normal data and the findings will become imprecise if the scholar follow the assumption stipulated (Afthanorhan, 2014).
+This aforementioned approach was initially by Keil et., al (2000) and by Chin, Marcolin and Newsted (2003) to ensure the accurate analysis for probability level.
 In PLS-SEM, the normality test is not provided since the applied method is useful for various data.
 In other words, the parametric and non-parametric test is allowed to be conducted in order to achieve the required objective research (Afthanorhan, 2014).
 However, the implementation of PLS-SEM does not assume all the data constituted are normal.

 Thus, the bootstrapping technique is assists researchers gain the normal data.
 The authors had published the guide for parametric test that comprised of equal and unequal variances.
 The equal variance assumption is important in determining which appropriate statistical test to be use.
 Thus, the box-plot test had provided in some packages such as SPSS, MINITAB, and Eviews to help the researchers to identify the types of variances.
 According to Afthanorhan (2014), if the data are non-normal, the modified Levene test can be a great helpful for many non-normal situations.
 Some researchers recommend against using a preliminary test on variance in which do not have a strongly supported to stand the findings.
-Thus, if the scholars decide to against these preliminary test, the ratio of the sample sizes (larger sample size over the smaller sample size) is equal to or greater than 1.5 is considered as unequal variance t-test (Ott et.al, pg.144, 1988).
+The ratio of the sample sizes (larger sample size over the smaller sample size) is equal to or greater than 1.5 is considered as unequal variance t-test (Ott et.al, pg.144, 1988).